Are you a U.S. citizen?

 This is question 14 on the paper Free Application for Federal Student Aid (FAFSA®) form.

 Select the option that indicates your citizenship status.

-Select Eligible noncitizen if you are not a U.S. citizen (or U.S. national) and you are one of the following:
+Select “No, but I am an eligible noncitizen” if you aren’t a U.S. citizen or U.S. national and you’re one of the following:

 - Other eligible noncitizen with an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: “Refugee,” “Asylum Granted,” “Parolee” (I-94 confirms that you were paroled for a minimum of one year and status has not expired), T-Visa holder (T-1, T-2, T-3, etc.), or “Cuban-Haitian Entrant”